editsons/intow/README.md

 # Console interface
 Intow is fully controlled by interacting with the console.
 The commands (capitalization is irrelevant):
+> :exclamation: ​Warning: This list is incomplete and out of date.
 - commands: Lists all available commands with a brief description (just like below).
 - listWindows: Fetches a list of all top-level open windows and prints it.
 - listWindows2: Fetches a list of open windows with mediocre filtering and prints it.